 This recipe for homemade vapor rub is a soothing remedy that can help ease congestion.

 When you need natural remedies for croup or any childhood illness, a detox bath is ideal.
 It not only helps to remove the toxins from his system but it will also relax the muscles in his chest and ease his cough.
-A good detox blend is to first add a tablespoon of aluminum-free baking soda to the very warm bath.
+A good detox blend is to first add a tablespoon of baking soda to the very warm bath.
 Let it sit for a few minutes to neutralize the chlorine in the water.
 Next, add:

 - ¾ cup of Epsom salt